History (One Direction song)

-"History" is a song by British-Irish boy band One Direction.
+"History" is a song by English-Irish boy band One Direction.
 It was written by Wayne Hector, Ed Drewett, Julian Bunetta, and John Ryan along with band members Liam Payne and Louis Tomlinson.
 The song was released on 6 November 2015 as the third and final single from their fifth and final studio album Made in the A.M.
 (2015).
 It was also the final single released by the band.
 "History" peaked at number six on the UK Singles Chart.